nridwan/gofiber-sample-boilerplate/README.md

  - there's only checking mechanism for this boilerplate, proceed by entering data manually to database before testing.
  - password used for `users` table is using `bcrypt`, use any online generator or just get some data from laravel projects if any
 ## Coming Soon / Todos (not sure when, don't ask)
-- Migration creator, literally have idea just similar with bash `touch` command, but still not sure how to do it in power shell, will make for both OS
 - JWT auth
 ## Disclaimer
 - All these tutorials are made for windows and powershell, but there's bash script just in case for those who's using *nix based machine.